odu-cs432-websci/public/fall21/getting-started/EC0.8.md

-# Extra Credit (EC) 0.8 - Memgator
+# Extra Credit (EC) 0.8 - MemGator

-Download and install a local version of Memgator
+Download and install a local version of MemGator

 * Go to the [Releases page](https://github.com/oduwsdl/MemGator/releases) in the repository
 * Scroll down to the "Assets" section.
 Click the triangle icon to expand the list.
 Choose the executable that matches your OS.